1934 Detroit Lions season

-The 1934 Detroit Lions season was the fifth in franchise history and the first in Detroit; the franchise had previously played as the Portsmouth Spartans in Portsmouth, Ohio, a city with a population of approximately 40,000.
+The 1934 Detroit Lions season was the fifth in franchise history and the first in Detroit, as the team moved from Portsmouth, Ohio, to Detroit after the 1934 season.
 Under head coach Potsy Clark, the Lions won their first ten games (of which the first seven were shutouts) then lost three straight in an eight-day span to end the season at 10–3.

 They finished in second place in the NFL Western Division, three games behind the undefeated Chicago Bears.
+They ranked first in the NFL in scoring defense and second in scoring offense.